Lyderhorn

-Lyderhorn is a mountain in the city of Bergen in Vestland county, Norway.
-It is one of "De syv fjell", the seven mountains surrounding the city centre, and the starting location of Bergen Turlag's annual trip of the mountains.
+Lyderhorn is a mountain in Bergen Municipality in Vestland county, Norway.
+It is one of "De syv fjell", the seven mountains surrounding the city centre of Bergen.
+It is the starting location of Bergen Turlag's annual trip of the mountains.
 It is located by Liavatnet approximately 5 km west of the city center.
 Due to its prominent visibility from the seas, it has historically been a navigational mark for sailors.
 The 329 m tall Ørnafjellet is an adjacent peak, and below Ørnafjellet are the two lakes Skåleviksvatnet and Søre Skåleviksvatnet.
 North of Ørnafjellet is Kvarven fort, a strategic point during World War II, still featuring several bunkers and cannon positions used in the defense of Bergen.
-Lyderhorn, Ørnafjellet and Kvarven are popular hiking areas.
+Lyderhorn, Ørnafjellet, and Kvarven are popular hiking areas.